 The Charity Committee is providing opportunities for curbside pickup of pre-ordered Charity quilt kits, and drop-off of finished Charity quilts.

-Quilts are made for premature babies in the neonatal intensive care units (NICU) at Evergreen Hospital, UW Medical Center, Valley Medical Center, Swedish Hospital, and Auburn Medical Center.
+Quilts are made for premature babies in the neonatal intensive care units (NICU) at UW Medical Center, Valley Medical Center, Evergreen Hospital, Swedish Hospital, and Swedish Issaquah Campus.

 Quilted Comforts for Our Elderly

 Quilts are made to provide comfort to elderly persons residing in Seattle area nursing homes.

 347 quilts were delivered to ten nursing homes in 2022.

 Since 2007, more than 2,960 quilts have been provided.

 Evergreen Hospice Project

 Quilts and other gifts of comfort are made for patients of Evergreen Hospice.